+- Guarding against and avoiding overdiversification

+- Time arbitrage

+- · A different view of risk

+Time arbitrage

-- Time arbitrage - · Guarding against and avoiding overdiversification - A different view of risk - Time arbitrage We have an extremely long time horizon in this Fund.
-We quantify it as essentially forever.
+We have an extremely long time horizon for this Fund.
+We quantify it as - essentially forever.
 We believe this approach gives us an edge, as it requires us to focus on intrinsic value, the underpinning of the successful businesses we seek to invest in.